shonjord/graphic-editor/README.md

 To be able to use this application, [Docker](https://www.docker.com/) is required

 ## Installation
-To install the application, clone this repo, cd to the folder, and run **make start**
+To install the application, clone this repo, cd to the folder, and run **make install**

 ## Usage
-Once the application is installed, go to your terminal, and run the following command: **make shape**.
+Once the application is installed, go to your terminal, and run **make start** to start the application, then run the following command: **make shape** to start drafting shape(s)!.
 You will be asked how you want to configure your shape and what kind of output you expect
 ![Usage](./docs/assets/usage.png)